ChinHongTan/ChinoKafuu/README.md

 A nice little discord bot I make to learn JavaScript and how bots works XD

-The bot is not quite done yet but I will keep on updating!
+The bot is not quite done yet, but I will keep on updating!

 And yes, Chino is the best girl in the world!